rodylg/GZDoomDemakeShaders/README.md

 - [ ] **NTSC TV-output Color grading**

 ## Version History
+**0.1.0-pre (2020-07-10)**
+* The Game Boy Color update.
+Added the GBC palettes.
+* Changed the namespace for the CLUT files to avoid collisions with other PWAD's textures.
+* Bugfixes for Delta Touch.

 **0.0.7 (2020-07-03)**
 * The Super Game Boy update.
 Added the SGB palettes.
 * Compatibility test code for Delta Touch.